Tomoko-hub/gambitChallengeFrontEnd/README.md

 Pages are divided into two main categories: user pages and results pages.

-JWT is used for authentication.
+JWT(Json Web Token) is used for authentication.
 User authentication uses the user's email address and password.

 Page transitions are setted by react-router-dom.